3 Best Drones for Recording Your Motorcycle Rides — And How to Use Them

 At the cost of affordability, The DJI Mini 2 sadly loses out on the Active Track feature.
 Fortunately, there's a neat little way to imitate follow me technology using the DJI Mini 2’s Quick Shot feature.
 To do this, you have to be at a full stop.
 Then, on the DJI Go app, simply select any type of Quick Shot.
 Wait for the drone to recognize you as an object; this will be indicated by a dot on your screen and press record.
 Be sure to wait a few seconds before easing into motion.
 This way, you’ll get out of the camera’s recognition range, which will force it to follow you.

-A decade ago, if you wanted to record a birds-eye view of an excursion, you’d have to break your bank and hire a helicopter.
-Now, with drones like the DJI Mavic Air 2, the DJI Mini 2, and the Skydio 2, you can get the best cinematography for your ride at a relatively affordable price.
+A decade ago, if you wanted to record a birds-eye view of an excursion, you’d have to break the bank and hire a helicopter.
+Now, with drones like the DJI Mavic Air 2, the DJI Mini 2, and Drone x pro, you can get the best cinematography for your ride at a relatively affordable price.

 1. Thanks Wes really great video thanks for putting it together.
 I’m looking at buying a drone to supplement my static photos That i take for my own blog.
 I also create videos but haven’t got into creating any for my blog yet.